 Figure 1b compares the median levels for fed funds rate cuts and the fed funds target range across the last four Fed dot plots.
 Countless amounts of ink were spilled on how many rate cuts there were going to be in 2024.
 While that is one data point, we believe the more important projection is where the Fed sees rates going longer term.

-Our economic newsletter shows the impact 250 basis points of Fed rate cuts has had during recent rate-cutting cycles.
+Our first economic newsletter article shows the impact 250 basis points of Fed rate cuts has had during the three most recent rate-cutting periods.

 Figure 1b: Summary of Last Four Fed Dot Plots